Singing: Singing competitions

+Poster for the Swiss Federal Singing Festival 1928.

 There are several television shows that showcase singing.
 Since the 1990s, televised singing competitions such as Sa Re Ga Ma Pa (India), American Idol (US), and The Voice (international franchise) have become popular formats for discovering and promoting vocal talent..
 American Idol was launched in 2002.
 The first singing reality show was Sa Re Ga Ma Pa launched by Zee TV in 1995.
 At the American Idol Contestants audition in front of a panel of judges to see if they can move on to the next round in Hollywood, from then, the competition begins.
 The field of contestants is narrowed down week by week until a winner is chosen.
 To move on to the next round, the contestants' fate is determined by a vote by viewers.
 The Voice is another singing competition program.
 Similar to American Idol, the contestants audition in front of a panel of judges, however, the judges' chairs are faced towards the audience during the performance.
 If the coaches are interested in the artist, they will press their button signifying they want to coach them.
 Once the auditions conclude, coaches have their team of artists and the competition begins.
 Coaches then mentor their artists and they compete to find the best singer.
 Other well-known singing competitions include The X Factor, America's Got Talent, Rising Star and The Sing-Off.

 A different example of a singing competition is Don't Forget the Lyrics!, where the show's contestants compete to win cash prizes by correctly recalling song lyrics from a variety of genres.
 The show contrasts to many other music-based game shows in that artistic talent (such as the ability to sing or dance in an aesthetically pleasing way) is irrelevant to the contestants' chances of winning; in the words of one of their commercials prior to the first airing, "You don't have to sing it well; you just have to sing it right."
 In a similar vein, The Singing Bee combines karaoke singing with a spelling bee-style competition, with the show featuring contestants trying to remember the lyrics to popular songs.